 Tell me what’s holding you back

-You know by now that I generally don’t spend very much time in the US.
+I generally don’t spend very much time in the US.

 I think there are more desirable places out there… and to me, the US is just like any other country in decline like Italy or Spain– I really enjoy it as a tourist, I just don’t care enough for the politics or media to stay for long periods of time.